Back to Reputation Management

 Thanks for being honest – that's genuinely helpful feedback.
 Sounds like the food did its job, but we definitely let you down on timing.
 Can I ask roughly when you visited?
 Weekends we've been busier than expected, and we're actively sorting staffing to match the demand.
 If you do decide to come back, drop us a message beforehand and we'll make sure you're looked after properly.

-Why it works: It doesn't get defensive, acknowledges the specific complaint, gives context without making flimsy excuses, and offers a personal touch for a return visit.
-It shows you're listening.
+Why it works: It doesn't get defensive, acknowledges the specific problem, offers context without making weak excuses, and gives a personal touch if they come back.
+It really shows you're listening.

 How to personalise: Reference your actual situation honestly.
 If you know you've been short-staffed, just say so.
 Owners who are transparent earn far more goodwill than those who pretend everything is always perfect.